Quality labels

 Oeko-Tex

 To submit an application, a vast network of contact offices worldwide allows interested companies to apply for testing and certification according to their Oeko-Tex 100 standard.
-This enables manufacturers, importers, and retailers to benefit from the specialized expertise and decades of experience of the new Oeko-Tex testing institutes and their staff.
+This enables manufacturers, importers, and retailers to benefit from the specialized expertise and decades of experience of the new Oeko-Tex testing institutes and their employees.
 They adapt the testing program to the dyes and agents used.

 All subcontractors' certificates for the materials used are taken into account.
 This avoids duplicate testing to minimize testing costs.